 In veterinary education, applying theory-based learning to an authentic clinical environment can be challenging, which is why we are combining the two.
 We believe in the need for high-quality, hands-on practical CPD that is ready to be applied immediately in clinical practice – imagine solidifying your theory learning on positive pressure ventilation by having the opportunity to apply it minutes later to a real-life, carbon dioxide-expiring canine model!

-In veterinary education, applying theory-based learning to an authentic clinical environment can be challenging - which is why we are combining the two together.
-Our clinical team have created a class to discuss capnography and ventilation alongside small group practical sessions, working hands-on with a ventilator and a carbon dioxide expiring canine model, enabling the real-life simulation of a patient under anaesthesia.
+CPD Events In veterinary education, applying theory-based learning to an authentic clinical environment can be challenging - which is why we are combining the two together with our Capnography & Ventilation in-person practice events around the UK.

 Blogs & Buyers Guides